The geographic locations database maps countries and regions to IP addresses. You may want to adapt it due to a number of reasons.

 - In the Cities enabled for list, click + and select the required countries, and number of most-populous cities to be defined.

 AppMon is now set up to resolve the selected countries to the city level.

-When a visit occurs from the given IP address, the Visits dashlet displays the custom definition.
+Now, when a visit occurs from the specified IP address, the Visits dashlet displays the custom definition.